 I mean, it's possible that Hal Jordan/John Stewart/Guy Gardner/Kyle Rayner/any of the several earthlings who have held a GL ring at one time or another actually publicly explained the name and the whole power battery thing.
 Except…that makes no sense either, since why would you reveal your power source like that?
 Wouldn't your enemies then focus on finding this power battery and thus completely robbing you of your abilities?

 Forget "the colour yellow" being a Green Lantern's weakness, which is stupid enough in itself --- the real weakness is that a Green Lantern is a completely mortal person who is totally reliant on the power battery in order to operate.
-Batman without his normal gear is only incrementally less dangerous.
-Iron Man without his armour isn't much of a threat, except at least there Tony Stark himself is still a technological genius who can whip some kind of makeshift device or weapon in a pinch.
+By contrast, Batman is only incrementally less dangerous without his suit and utility than he would be in street clothes.
+Iron Man without his armour isn't much of a threat, except at least Tony Stark himself is still a technological genius who can whip some kind of makeshift device or weapon in a pinch.
 A Green Lantern without a working ring, however, is essentially useless.
 Why call attention to your biggest weakness in your very name?** Or, if the GLs just never explained their name, did the entire DC Universe collectively decide to just not ask about it since the Lanterns were being so cool about saving the world and whatnot?

 * Who is supposed to be impressed by the name "Green Lantern"?
 It isn't intimidating, like Superman or the Hulk.
 It isn't descriptive, like Spider-Man or the Human Torch.
 As noted, it's a name that requires a lot of explanation, which immediately makes it a non-starter in terms of striking fear into the hearts of criminals.
 It doesn't even pass the bouncer nickname test.
 Say you're in charge of hiring a bouncer for your nightclub and you're told that your final two candidates have nicknames.
 One guy is known as 'the Punisher.'
 Yikes, that sounds like a guy who can take care of business, no question.
 The other guy is known as…you guessed it, 'Green Lantern.'
 What, does he shine a bright light into people's eyes to try and calm them down?